nignatiadis/Empirikos.jl/docs/src/index.md

 ## Installation

 The package is available from the Julia registry.
-It may be installed on Julia version 1.5 as follows:
+It may be installed on Julia version 1.6 as follows:
 ```julia
 using Pkg
 Pkg.add("Empirikos")
 ```

+For some of its functionality, this package requires a convex programming solver.
+The requirement for such a solver is that it can solve second order conic programs (SOCP), that it returns the dual variables associated with the SOCP constraints and that it is [supported by JuMP.jl](ttps://jump.dev/JuMP.jl/dev/installation/#Supported-solvers).
+We recommend using the [MOSEK](https://www.mosek.com/) solver through the [MosekTools.jl](https://github.com/jump-dev/MosekTools.jl) package and we used MOSEK for all simulations and empirical examples in [[ignatiadis2019bias](@cite)].
+MOSEK is a commercial solver, but provides free academic licenses.
+An open-source alternative is [Hypatia.jl](https://github.com/chriscoey/Hypatia.jl).

 ## Getting started